This couldn't be easier. You don't need to worry about setting up direct debits or sending cheques.

 Deciding how much to save

-You may choose to save as much as you can afford.
+You can choose to save as much as you can afford.
 In fact, you can save up to 100% of your earnings into pension plans in a tax year if you want to.
 This is the total amount you can pay into this plan and any other pension plans you have in a tax year.

-There is an upper limit on the amount that you can save into pensions in a tax year.
+There's an upper limit on the amount that you can save into pensions in a tax year.
 This is known as the annual allowance - if you exceed it you'll incur a 40% tax charge on the excess.

-Boost your pension savings with single contributions
+Boost your retirement savings with single contributions

 Making single contributions can really help to boost your retirement savings.